-He swung Sunshine around in the gathering dark and headed back to the anchorage in the river just outside Turner Creek.
+He swung Sunshine around in the gathering dark and headed back to the anchorage in the river just downstream from Turner Creek.
 In the dark, it took some doing to find a place that wasn’t too deep and seemed far enough from docks and shore.
 We finally decided on a bight between the dock of a defunct hotel and the house next door, dropped and set the anchor and hit the sack.

 And when things go wrong in the anchorage:

 Listing away from shore is worse than listing toward shore.
 If the incoming tide doesn’t lift the boat fast enough it can swamp it.
 I was very afraid.
 As the angle became more acute, things tumbled off the chart table and the shelves and shifted in the refrigerator.
 I couldn’t sit still.
 I wanted to be doing something to fix this situation.
 There must be something I could do to forestall disaster.

 Our boat cat, Tito, was almost as afraid as I. After yowling a few times, she hid in the tumble of cushions in the aft cabin.
 I got my phone and the Towboat number and went looking for a way to take a line to shore.
 My idea was to tie the mast to something solid to arrest the lean and give the hull a chance to re-float.
 So I tested the mud to see if I could walk to shore.
 All I got out of that foray was some mud stained clothing and an endorsement for Crocs.
 The mud tried to pull them off my feet each time I took a step, but I was able to pull them out using the strap.
 Boots would have filled with mud and disappeared.
 Love my Crocs.